-For the operation of the manual cowl flap, there is a T-grip on the center console next to the cabin heat button.
-To arrest the T-grip, turn it 90° clockwise.
+For the operation of the cowl flap, there is a T-grip or a circular button on the center console next to the cabin heat button.
+If the T-grip is installed, then turn it 90° clockwise to arrest it; if the circular button is installed, push the center portion to release the retainer and move the button.

+T-grip/button pulled

-T-grip pulled = COWL FLAP CLOSED
+= COWL FLAP CLOSED